 Things you need to know about Sia, the blockchain solution to cloud storage.

-The idea behind Sia is to provide a blockchain infrastructure for an open, decentralized marketplace for cloud storage.
+The idea behind Sia is to provide a blockchain infrastructure for an open, decentralised marketplace for cloud storage.
 With Sia, anybody can rent storage space, host files or participate in the network.

 What is Sia?